ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * If a container — e.g. list or hash — already exists at the time of a merge, the contents are _combined_.
 In the case of lists, merged values are added to the end of the existing list.

+_**Mote:**_ That last bullet can have a significant impact on how your various project configuration paths -- including those used for header search paths -- are ordered.
+In brief, the contents of your `:paths` from your base configuration will come first followed by any additions from your mixins.
+See the section [Search Paths for Test Builds][test-search-paths] for more.

+[test-search-paths]: #search-paths-for-test-builds

 ## Options for Loading Mixins